-The lunch box provides children with their very own dental carrot case (Dental Care in a Carrot) to keep all of the oral hygiene essentials together.
+The lunch box provides children with their very own dental carrot case (Dental Care in a Carrot) to keep all of their oral hygiene essentials together.
 The carrot case is designed to store a toothbrush, toothpaste and dental floss.
 The screw-on carrot case top doubles as a rinse cup.
 The steps to proper flossing and brushing are printed on the inside along with a polyester mirror.
 Dental Care in a Carrot is both printed and spelled out in braille on this travel case.

 In Part 1 of this course oral health literacy is discussed, and Part 2 of the course goes through the steps in detail that are important to present in the Lessons in a Lunch Box program.
 Historical data is provided on the research that has been done confirming the need to improve the quality of lives through innovative oral health educational programs and strategies.